natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29SMT.md

 * Incredibly versatile weapon systems; some of the best air-to-air missiles in-game
 * Very effective radar, IRST, and HMD targeting systems
+* Unlike its predecessor, it has an improved digital RWR that increases awareness.
 * Great upgrade in CAS capabilities over its predecessors
 * "Rita" voice warning system